Italian astronaut recounts near-drowning during spacewalk

 THURSDAY SPACEWALK

-In a far more routine spacewalk on Thursday, two Russian cosmonauts floated outside the $100 billion research complex, which flies about 250 miles (400 km) above Earth, to do some maintenance work.
+In a far more routine spacewalk on Thursday, two Russian cosmonauts floated outside the $100 billion research complex, which flies about 250 miles above Earth, to do some maintenance work.

 Flight engineers Fyodor Yurchikhin and Alexander Misurkin left the Russian Pirs airlock at 7:34 a.m.
 EDT (1134 GMT) for their second spacewalk in less than a week.